Meet the staff of the Center for Global Education at Asia Society.

 Jeff speaks and writes frequently on the importance and practicalities of youth and young leaders exchange in the context of an interconnected world.
 Before joining Asia Society in 2007, Jeff worked at the Connecticut Department of Higher Education and on the state's academic exchange initiatives with Germany and China.
 He speaks English, Chinese, and German, and he has lived and worked in New York, Shanghai, Heidelberg, and Hartford, Connecticut.

-Naixin is Program Associate for the Center for Global Education at Asia Society.
-In this role, she provides administrative, logistical, budget management, and financial support to China Learning Initiatives and the Center for Global Education.
+Naixin is Senior Finance and Operations Associate for the Center for Global Education at Asia Society.
+In this role, she provides administrative, logistical, budget management, and financial support to the Center for Global Education.

 Assistant Director, China Learning Initiatives